XRP price climbs, volume dips

-The top gainers of the last 24 hours are Immutable, EOS and Sonic (prev.
-FTM) and the top losers are Pudgy Penguins, Artificial Superintelligence Alliance and OFFICIAL TRUMP.
+The top gainers of the last 24 hours are Litecoin, Stacks and Worldcoin and the top losers are Virtuals Protocol, Fartcoin and Optimism.

 Cryptocurrency prices FAQs